 So, I tell myself, a salon is basically a book club.
 But I quickly learn that I’m oversimplifying: “We use the literature as a launch pad for deeper discussion,” Brothers explains.
 “It’s a means to an end rather than the end in itself.
 The literature is a road map to the bigger questions.”

 My first lesson is learned: Salons are for the free exchange of any type of stories or ideas.
 Some salons marry a literary theme with a broader sense of culture or art.
 Inspired by an invitation to read from her then-in-progress novel at a SoHo art gallery, New York–based writer Vica Miller set up a multimedia salon in 2009.
-Her idea was to emulate the salons of 1920s Paris salonnière Gertrude Stein and those of St Petersburg—a city important in her family background—with writers reading from new work amid contemporary art.
+Her idea was to emulate the salons of 1920s Paris salonnière Gertrude Stein, with writers reading from new work amid contemporary art.
 “The multimedia component is important to me, as I love such synergies,” Miller says.
 “People connect on a different level because hearing a good story read aloud against a backdrop of amazing art is a transcendent experience.”

 Other salons are completely removed from literature.
 I recently attended an event at Shoreditch House, a members’ club in a converted warehouse, organised by Salon London.
 The word “literary” doesn’t feature in its objectives of “Science, Art, Psychology.”
 Co-founder Helen Bagnall says, “People come from all disciplines and want community and intelligent entertainment.”
 So what’s up for discussion?